deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE_CONFIGURE.md

 > Deckhouse uses [addon-operator](https://github.com/flant/addon-operator/) when working with modules.
 Please refer to its documentation to learn how Deckhouse works with [modules](https://github.com/flant/addon-operator/blob/main/MODULES.md), [module hooks](https://github.com/flant/addon-operator/blob/main/HOOKS.md) and [module parameters](https://github.com/flant/addon-operator/blob/main/VALUES.md).
 We would appreciate it if you *star* the project.

-Deckhouse only installs the modules that are enabled.
-Modules can be enabled or disabled by default, depending on the [bundle used](./modules/020-deckhouse/configuration.html#parameters-bundle).
+Deckhouse only works with the enabled modules.
+Modules can be enabled or disabled by default, depending on the [bundle used](#module-bundles).
 Learn more on how to explicitly [enable and disable the module](#enabling-and-disabling-the-module).

 You can configure the module using the parameter with the module name in camelCase in the Deckhouse configuration.
 The parameter value is a multi-line YAML string with the module settings.